Jason Keller: Breakout

-In 1999, with sponsorship from IGA, Keller won 3 poles (Spring Bristol, IRP, Richmond spring) and 2 wins at Bristol Motor Speedway (spring) and IRP.
-With 5 top 5s and 12 top 10s, Keller came home 8th in the standings.
+In 1999, with sponsorship from IGA, Keller won three poles (Spring Bristol, IRP, Richmond spring) and two wins at Bristol Motor Speedway (spring) and IRP.
+With five top-fives and twelve top-tens, Keller came home eighth in the standings.

 In 2000, Keller's ppc team received funding from Excedrin.
 This began to this date, Keller's best streak in his career.
-In four years (2000–2003), Keller wrapped up 7 wins (one at Dover, two at Nazareth, one at Rockingham, one at Richmond, one at Milwaukee, and one at Talladega.)
-He won 4 BUSCH poles, and finished 2nd twice in the standings (2000 and 2002), 3rd (2001), and 5th (2003).
+In four years (2000–2003), Keller wrapped up seven wins (one at Dover, two at Nazareth, one at Rockingham, one at Richmond, one at Milwaukee, and one at Talladega.)
+He won four poles, and finished second twice in the standings (2000 and 2002), third (2001), and fifth (2003).

-Keller has run 2 races in the Cup Series.
-In 2003, he drove the No. 01 U.S. Army for MB2/MBV Motorsports Pontiac home 32nd in the spring Richmond race, subbing for the just injured Jerry Nadeau, and 26th in the fall Talladega race in the No. 1 for DEI.
+Keller has run two races in the Cup Series.
+In 2003, he drove the No. 01 U.S. Army for MB2/MBV Motorsports Pontiac home 32nd in the spring Richmond race, subbing for the Jerry Nadeau, whose suffered a career-ending injury, and 26th in the fall Talladega race in the No. 1 for DEI.

 The No. 57 team lost Albertsons sponsorship at the end of 2003, and Miller High Life came on board, changing the team's number to 22.
-Keller had 6 top-5s and 12 top-10s in the year, finishing 6th in 2004.
+Keller had six top-fives and twelve top-tens in the year, finishing sixth in 2004.

 Later career

 In 2005, again without sponsorship, Keller left ppc Racing, and headed towards Team Rensi Motorsports's second operation sponsored by McDonald's.
 They struggled all year.
-Despite a 9th-place finish in points, Keller was never competitive.
-He only had 1 top-5 all year (Talladega) and 6 top-10s.
+Despite a ninth place finish in points, Keller was never competitive.
+He only had one top-five all year (Talladega) and six top-tens.
 Keller signed with Phoenix Racing for 2006, but was released after just eight races.

 Keller was consistent in the first eight races.
-He ran the No. 1 Miccosukee Dodge to a best finish of 11th at Daytona, but he was running 12th in points after the eighth race of the year.
+He ran the No. 1 Miccosukee Dodge to a best finish of eleventh at Daytona, but he was running twelfth in points after the eighth race of the year.
 However, on April 18, 2006, Keller was released from the team in what many viewed as a "cheap shot" from Finch.
 He was replaced by Mike Wallace.
 Keller would then try to race the No. 34 Frank Cicci Racing Chevy at Richmond, but he did not qualify and declined further rides with the team.
 Instead, Brewco Motorsports hired Keller to qualify and practice Greg Biffle's No. 66 Ford for select races when Biffle was working on his Nextel Cup Series team.
 Keller did a good job, and Brewco rewarded Keller with a race at ORP.
-Keller ran in the top-five for the first half of his 400th career start, but a mid race spin dropped Keller to 15th in the rundown.
+Keller ran in the top-five for the first half of his four-hundredth career start, but a mid race spin dropped Keller to fifteenth in the rundown.
 Keller will drive part-time for Brewco Motorsports, sharing their No. 27 with NEXTEL Cup driver Ward Burton, as well as a part-time schedule for CJM Racing.
 On October 12, 2007, Keller broke Tommy Houston's record for most career starts in the Busch Series with his 418th appearance.
 He also holds the record for most Busch Series earnings with over $11M (USD).